eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 ### Escaping Reserved Keywords

 Due to the variable nature of (meta-)models and the various domain-specific languages of Epsilon (including EOL itself), feature navigation calls may clash with reserved keywords, leading to a parsing error.
-Backticks can be used to escape such keywords.
+Back-ticks can be used to escape such keywords.
 For example, if a model element contains a feature called `operation`, then this can be navigated as shown in the listing below.

 ```eol
 var op = modelElement.`operation`;